-- 1) The colour and artwork of the Symbol on the promotional materials will have to conform to the colour guide. - 2) The Symbol must NOT be verbally and visually associated with unrelated claims such as 'Fortified with Vitamins and Minerals', 'Low Lactose', 'No Preservatives', 'No Cholesterol' and 'Organic'.
+- 1) The colour and artwork of the Symbol on the promotional materials will have to conform to the colour guide in the HCS Licensor's Usage Specifications. - 2) The Symbol must NOT be verbally and visually associated with unrelated claims such as 'Fortified with Vitamins and Minerals', 'Low Lactose', 'No Preservatives', 'No Cholesterol' and 'Organic'.